 - Preheat the oven to 350°F and line a 12 cup cupcake pan with cupcake liners.

 - Whisk the cake flour, baking powder, and salt together in a large bowl.

 - In a separate bowl, whisk the melted butter, sugar, eggs, and vanilla extract together until combined.

 - Stir in about half of the flour mixture, then stir in the milk and marsala wine.
 Then the rest of the flour mixture and mix until fully combined.
 The batter will be thin.

 - Pour about ¼ cup of batter into each cupcake liner (they should be about halfway full).
 Bake at 350°F for 18-22 minutes or until a cake tester comes out clean.

 - Remove from pan and let cool on wire rack.
-Let cupcakes cool completely before filling and frosting.
+Let cupcakes cool completely before frosting.

 - Add the strained ricotta, mascarpone, powdered sugar, and vanilla to a large bowl.
 Using a hand mixer, whip the frosting until it's fully combined and smooth.

 - Frost cooled cupcakes.
 I used a 1M tip for these photos.
 Garnish with mini cannoli!

 The nutritional information on this website is only an estimate and is provided for convenience and as a courtesy only.
 The accuracy of the nutritional information for any recipe on this site is not guaranteed.